HorizenOfficial/horizen-academy-v2/docs/automated-market-maker-amms.md

 ---

-# What is an AMAM?
+# What is an AMM?
 Automated Market Maker

 Automated Market Makers or **_AMMs_** are one of the defining innovations in decentralized finance.